CzajnikXD/osu-pp-discord-bot/README.md

   - `CLIENT_SECRET`
 - Install all dependencies from `requirements.txt`\

-Bot was written and tested while using `Pycharm Professional 2022.3.2`
+Bot was written and tested in `Pycharm Professional 2022.3.2`